mlflow/mlflow/examples/deployments/README.md

-# MLflow AI Gateway
+# MLflow Deployments

+The examples provided within this directory show how to get started with MLflow Deployments using:

+- The MLflow Deployments Server (see the ``deployments_server`` subdirectory)
+- Databricks (see the ``databricks`` subdirectory)

+The MLflow Deployments Server provides

-The examples provided within this directory show how to get started with individual providers and at least one of the supported route types.
-When configuring an instance of the MLflow AI Gateway, multiple providers, instances of route types, and model versions can be specified for each query route on the Gateway.
+individual providers and at least one of the supported endpoint types.
+When configuring an instance of the MLflow AI Gateway, multiple providers, instances of endpoint types, and model versions can be specified for each query endpoint on the Gateway.

 ## Example configuration files

 Within this directory are example config files for each of the supported providers.
-If using these as a guide for configuring a large number of routes, ensure that the placeholder names (i.e., "completions", "chat", "embeddings") are modified to prevent collisions.
-These names are provided for clarity only for the examples and real-world use cases should define a relevant and meaningful route name to eliminate ambiguity and minimize the chances of name collisions.
+If using these as a guide for configuring a large number of endpoints, ensure that the placeholder names (i.e., "completions", "chat", "embeddings") are modified to prevent collisions.
+These names are provided for clarity only for the examples and real-world use cases should define a relevant and meaningful endpoint name to eliminate ambiguity and minimize the chances of name collisions.

 # Getting Started with MLflow AI Gateway for OpenAI